ovhlabs/knowledge-base/en/_posts/2014-05-15-how-to-install-an-orchestration-tool-juju.markdown

 # Importing Ubuntu Cloud to your RunAbove account:
 Now that your configuration is set, you are almost ready.
 You just need to upload to RunAbove the _Ubuntu Cloud Image_ that will be the base of all instances running your infrastructure.
 You should choose between Ubuntu 12.04 LTS (_precise_) and Ubuntu 14.04 LTS (_trusty_).
 As many charms are still written and tested for Ubuntu 12.04 it is the version you should use until Ubuntu 14.04 gets more supported charms.

-To upload the image, go to RunAbove expert manager and in the "__Image__" tab click on "__Create Image__".
+To upload the image, go to OpenStack Horizon and in the "__Image__" tab click on "__Create Image__".
 You will be prompted for information about the image you want to upload.
 Just give it a name, select "__Raw__" as the format and add this URL as Image Location: https://cloud-images.ubuntu.com/precise/current/precise-server-cloudimg-amd64-disk1.img
 You can leave the other parameters blank.
 Validate by clicking on "__Create image__" and wait a few seconds.

 ![](https://community.runabove.com/public/files/N3ZEuPNtiosfVVaUzDnh.png)